m0sk1t/react_email_editor/README.md

 ![Block actions and options](https://habrastorage.org/web/cd2/765/f7e/cd2765f7ee754197925d25f4dbd0ac97.png)

-Common options give you aibility to apply color or bgcolor to all blocks, which have customStyle flag set to false:
+Common options give you ability to apply color or bgcolor to all blocks, which have customStyle flag setted to false:

 ![Common options](https://habrastorage.org/web/837/8db/a10/8378dba1062644deae06e365f6eee08a.png)